-The house and electronics breakers. located on the battery switch panel feed located in the port aft side of the machinery space, disconnect ALL battery power to the electronics and house battery switch.
+The house and electronics breakers, located on the battery switch panel feed located in the port aft side of the machinery space (just forward of the shore power cable reel), disconnect ALL battery power to the electronics and house battery switch.
 If the boat is stored out of the water, turn off the house and electronics breakers to ensure there is no electrical drain from the associated batteries.

-Turning off the house main will disable the CO detector, the automatic bilge pumps, and high-water alarm.
-These breakers should NEVER be turned OFF if the boat is kept in the water, as the automatic bilge pumps will not run.
+Turning off the house main will disable the CO detector, the automatic bilge pumps and high water alarm.
+These breakers should NEVER be turned off if the boat is kept in the water, as the automatic bilge pumps will not run.
 The high bilge water warning horn will sound for several seconds when the house breaker is activated.